ksiegall/ksiegall.github.io/projects/wpi-rbe-3001.md

 ## Description
-During my junior year of college, I took Robotics 3001: Manipulation.
+During my junior year of college, I took Unified Robotics III: Manipulation.
 This is a course that focuses on the controls of multi-degree of freedom manupulators and the related mathematics.
 Our team was responsible for deriving the forward and inverse kinematics for our 4dof Arm, as well as implementing Velocity and Trajectory-based controls in both Joint Space and Task Space, over the course of the seven-week term.

 We utilized the Denavit-Hartenberg Convention for calculating the Forward Kinematics, and the full math and writeup for our report can be found in the linked report.